baroquerock/baroquerock.github.io/_posts/2018-08-06-on-iterators-python.md

 {% endhighlight %}

 Now, imagine what would happen if you had 100 pythons!
-It will be hard to look after every animal.
+It would be extremely time consuming to look after each animal.
 If you by mistake confuse the indices, some sneaky creatures can get double servings, while others will get none:

 {% highlight py %}